-As the ever evolving situation of COVID-19 persists throughout America, and states figure out how to re-open businesses effectively, marketing your restaurant during these times becomes vital.
+As the ever-evolving situation of COVID-19 persists throughout America and states figure out how to re-open businesses effectively, knowing how to market your restaurant for the rest of 2020 is vital.
 In spite of the uncertainty, restaurants must engage and communicate with their customers effectively.

 A lot has changed how to market to your customers during this time, yet certain basic marketing fundamentals remain unchanged.
 In this article, we discuss the key marketing principles to implement on your path to re-opening your restaurant.

 So the question is – what foundational marketing principles remain unchanged and even become vital during these times?

 We live in a digitally-driven era, and if there is anything business owners have learned from this pandemic, it is that it’s evidently necessary for your restaurant to have an online presence to help you weather out any storm.
 Having an online presence has allowed businesses to continue to generate sales, survive, and even thrive during this global pandemic.

 Now more than ever it is important to develop an online ordering and delivery system that will keep your business up and running.
 Beyond that, having an attractive website design for your restaurant is a great way to keep your local community in-the-know with your restaurant’s updates.
 Websites as well as multi-channel pages are a great way to not only build brand reputation, but a great platform to share new specials, promotions, and the steps your restaurant is taking to re-opening your restaurant once again.